-Tandem nursing (breastfeeding two different age siblings) is not only possible, but most toddlers will tell you it’s preferable!
-The arrival of a new baby can be unsettling for older children especially those too young to fully understand the implications.
-Change is inevitable, but tandem nursing helps your toddler know that the breast is still a safe and secure place.
+Tandem nursing (breastfeeding two different age siblings) is not only possible, but most children will tell you it’s preferable!
+The arrival of a new baby can be unsettling for children especially those too young to fully understand the implications.
+Change is inevitable, but tandem nursing helps your older child know that the breast is still a safe and secure place.

 Regardless of age, breast milk continues to provide important nutrients and disease protection for as long as a child breastfeeds.
-Breastfeeding also strengthens the emotional bond between a mother and her child, making the transition from family of three to family of four (or more!) easier.
+Breastfeeding also strengthens the emotional bond between a mother and her child, making the transition to a larger family easier.

 An older child can ease engorgement, making it easier for your newborn to latch on.
 At the same time, an experienced toddler can stimulate milk release, so that the needs of both children are easily met.

 Deciding who to feed first

 Many health care providers recommend feeding the newborn first (assuming both children ask to be fed at the same time), since the breast is the newborn’s only source of calories and nutrients.
 This is more important during the first few days after birth, when colostrum is in short supply.
 After that, it’s first come, first serve!

-If your newborn consistently breastfeeds on a single breast at a feeding, you can offer a hungry toddler the opposite breast.
+If your newborn consistently breastfeeds on a single breast at a feeding, you can offer a hungry child the opposite breast.
 It’s a bit like breastfeeding multiples, only the babies are two different ages.
 Nursing both children at once saves time and energy.
 Plus, true tandem nursing keeps a potentially playful toddler occupied while mom breastfeeds the baby.
-Regardless of how you and your children choose to breastfeed (separately or simultaneously), you will be amazed at your body’s ability to meet the needs of two children.
+Regardless of how you and your children choose to breastfeed (separately or simultaneously), you will be amazed at your body’s ability to meet their needs.
 While mothers nursing a single baby worry that they will have too little milk, those who tandem nurse are more likely to encounter too much!